TransforMap/transformap-viewer/README.md

 Notes: for libraries used with bower, add a static copy of the files to the gh-pages branch to its location in bower_components/ (and add an exception to the .gitignore-file).

+### build concatenated and minified js/css

+Run `npm install` once to install needed development dependencies.

+Then, run `npm run build` each time js and/or css has been changed to update the content in the `/dist` folder.

 ## Style guide

 We use spaces (2) instead of tabs, please also use this convention.